fazpass/fia-documentation/README.md

 		// handle error here...
 	},
 	{
-		// handle on successful validate here...
+		// with the transactionId, check for the user verified status here...
 	}
 )
 ```